luke-kustra/dashbeast-machine-learning-model/README.md

 # Dashbeast

-This repository contains a small PyTorch classifier (`WorkoutClassifier`) to predict workout types from 6 sensor features (accelerometer + gyroscope).
+This repository contains a small PyTorch classifier (`WorkoutClassifier`) to predict workout types from 6 sensor features (accelerometer + gyroscope), plus scikit-learn baselines: logistic regression and gradient boosting.
 Using Python 3.11.9

 ## Overview